davidbailey/tum/handbook/README.md

               * Sampling rate: how often we sample when moving over the area
             * Temporal resolution: minimum duration of event that is discernable
               * Temporal sampling rate: how often we sample in time
-            * Thematic resolution: building / non building versus restaurant/park/grocery store/school/etc.
+            * Thematic resolution: e.g. building / non building versus restaurant/park/grocery store/school/etc; greyscale/color
           * Quality: difference from reality
             * Accuracy: discrepancy between data and reality
               * Spatial accuracy: positional accuracy